jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 Sadly, the volume slider there was still not as convenient as I'd like.
-After exploring for a few minutes with my browser's network dev tools, I found that the the speakers expose a pretty straightforward HTTP API, including `GET /api/getData` and `POST /api/setData` which allow me to read and write the current volume level, among other things.
+After exploring for a few minutes with my browser's network dev tools, I found that the speakers expose a pretty straightforward HTTP API, including `GET /api/getData` and `POST /api/setData`, which allow me to read and write the current volume level, among other things.

 I put together a little web page with nothing but a full-width slider for